Weather at Disney World in the Summer is notoriously hot and humid. There’s also plenty of rain and thunder too.

 Make sure the sunglasses have 100% UV protection to protect your eyes against harmful rays.

 To reduce glare, make sure the lenses are polarized as well.

 A straw hat will also help with keeping the sun off your face, as well as allow air to circulate and keep your head cool.

-My go to for sneakers at Disney World in the summer are canvas sneakers.
-They are a bit cooler than athletic sneakers, so they won’t get your feet as sweaty in the Orlando Summer heat.
-They also tend to dry more quickly than athletic sneakers, so you should have to worry about having swamp feet for the rest of the day after enjoying a water ride or getting caught in the rain.
+Canvas sneakers also tend to dry more quickly than athletic sneakers, so you shouldn’t have to worry about having swamp feet for the rest of the day after enjoying a water ride or getting caught in the rain.